cultuurnet/udb3-search-docs/date.md

 * Events and places with `openingHours`, of which at least one of the `openingHours` intersects with the given `dateFrom` and `dateTo`.
 For example a place that is open on Mondays from 08:00 to 12:00 will be a match for a date query that includes a Monday and intersects with those hours.
 * Events and places that are `permanent`  and have no opening hours are always considered to be matches when searching by date.

+**Note that the "+" sign should be encoded for URLs \(as %2B\)!** Otherwise it will be interpreted as whitespace and the given date time will be considered invalid.

 **Examples**

 Get all events that occur on a given day, and all places that are open on that same day: